kavia-common/samsung-tv-content-hub-79822-85981/mytv_frontend/DEV_SERVER.md

 - Avoid adding wrapper scripts that set both PORT and --port/--host redundantly; this can confuse orchestrators.
 - If the requested port is busy, the process will exit (strictPort=true).
 Free the port or choose another explicitly (e.g., vite --port 3001).
 - The HMR clientPort is derived from PORT/CLI when provided to match the proxy; do not hardcode unless your proxy requires it.
-- Keep-alive interval can be tuned with VITE_KEEPALIVE_MS (defaults to ~30s).
+- Keep-alive interval can be tuned with VITE_KEEPALIVE_MS (defaults ~15s).
 To allow controlled shutdowns in scripted environments, set ALLOW_SERVER_CLOSE=1 before sending a close signal.

 Quick checks:
 - Verify readiness: